kyscg/kyscg.github.io/_reads/2025books.md

 The last two parts get very interesting.
 Mostly because the descriptions are of phenomena rather than a littany of "person x tried this, and that happened".

+#### 28. [The Catcher in the Rye](https://www.google.co.in/books/edition/The_Catcher_in_the_Rye/ScdAEQAAQBAJ) by J. D. Salinger <span style="float: right;">`(4.25/5)`</span>

+exceptional stuff, really distills that adolescent feeling of being deeply unimpressed and annoyed by everything around you.
+I read this book with very little expectations because I'd only ever heard negative things about it, but I thought it was beautiful.
+I can see myself not liking it a few years ago, and I can also see myself not liking it a few years later.
+This is what makes it such a great book.

 ---